What we provide

 Urgent cover

-Rapid triage and realistic availability updates.
+Rapid assessment and realistic availability updates.

 Planned requirements

-Structured briefing and staged fulfilment support.
+Structured workforce planning and staged fulfilment support.

 Communication

-Clear confirmations, constraints, and handover expectations.
+Clear confirmations, transparent updates and defined handover expectations.

 Coverage model